mohsenemx/mohsenemx/readme.md

 I'm Mohsen Taghavi, A Jr. Software Developer from Iran.
 I know C++ to some extent and did Javascript and Front-End stuff for 1 year.
 And now, Just completed some Dart courses.
 I'm learning Flutter now.
 ## What do I do?
-I'm interseted in UI/UX Design and I use following Languages:
+I'm interseted in application Design and I use following Languages:
 [![Languages](https://skillicons.dev/icons?i=html,css,js,dart,flutter,kotlin&theme=dark)](#)